-CLOSE YSGOL FELINWNDA AND OFFER LEARNERS A PLACE AT A NEARBY ALTERNATIVE SCHOOL

-ASSESSMENT OF THE IMPACT ON QUALITY AND EDUCATION STANDARDS
+CLOSE YSGOL FELINWNDA AND OFFER LEARNERS A PLACE AT A NEARBY ALTERNATIVE SCHOOL ASSESSMENT OF THE IMPACT ON QUALITY AND EDUCATION STANDARDS

-Positive Neutral Negative Impact Criteria Description Status of the impact and the work Standards and general progress of specific groups and in terms of skills ogress of specific groups outcome of these inspections, it is concluded that there would be a Well-being and attitudes to learning 'Good' was the ou Felinwnda, Ysgol I inspections in 201 inspections, it is c field by teaching t Neutral Teaching and learning experiences Positive Care, support and guidance 'Good' was the outcome of the Estyn inspection for the 'Care Support and Guidance' indicator at Ysgol Felinwnda in their last inspection in 2017, whilst the outcome at Ysgol Bontnewydd was 'Excellent' and Ysgol Llandwrog was 'Good'.
-Consequently, it is deemed that the option would have a positive or at least neutral impact on the care support and guidance to transfer Ysgol Felinwnda learners to nearby alternative schools.
-Positive / Neutral Leadership and management leadership and ma judged that leade 'Excellent' and Ysg outcome of these positive or at leas tyn report for Ysgol Fe anagement of the scho rship and managemen gol Llandwrog was 'Goo inspections, it is concl t neutral impact on lea eliwnda's learners in n ol was 'Good', while it at Ysgol Bontnewydod'.
-Therefore, based uded that there wouldership and manager t was d was on the d be a ment by Positive / Neutral Vulnerable groups, including children with Additional Learning Needs (ALN) Support is provided to vulnerable groups, including children with additional learning needs, in accordance with the Authority's policy and the requirements of the Additional Learning Needs and Education (Wales) Act 2018 as in every school in Gwynedd.
-Neutral A provision that at least equates to what is available to learners at the time (including those with ALN) tes to what is available to ers at the time (including would be no impact on the standards of learners by teaching learner Neutral
+Positive Neutral Negative Impact Criteria Description Status of the impact and the work Standards and general progress of specific groups and in terms of skills 'Good' was the outcome of the Estyn inspection for the standards indicators at Ysgol Felinwnda, whilst Ysgol Bontnewydd was 'Excellent' and Ysgol Llandwrog was 'Good'.
+Therefore, based on the outcome of these inspections, it is concluded that there would be a positive or at least neutral impact on this criterion by teaching the learners in nearby alternative schools.
+Positive / Neutral Well-being and attitudes to learning 'Good' was the outcome of the 'Well-being' indicator at Ysgol Felinwnda, Ysgol Bontnewydd and Ysgol Llandwrog in their previous inspections in 2017.
+Therefore, based on the outcomes of these inspections, it is concluded that a neutral impact is anticipated on this field by teaching the learners in nearby alternative schools.
+Neutral Teaching and learning experiences 'Good' was the outcome of the 'Learning Experiences' indicator at Ysgol Felinwnda, Ysgol Bontnewydd and Ysgol Llandwrog in their last inspections in 2017.
+However, due to the size of classes, Ysgol Bontnewydd and Ysgol Llandwrog can offer an opportunity to learn in larger groups with age-relevant peers to expand their experiences.
+Therefore, based on this, it is concluded that there would be a positive impact on the teaching and learning experiences by teaching Ysgol Felinwnda's learners in nearby alternative schools.
+Positive Care, support and guidance and Guidance' inc 2017, whilst the c Ysgol Llandwrog v option would hav dicator at Ysgol Felinwr outcome at Ysgol Bontr was 'Good'.
+Conseque re a positive or at least ance to transfer Ysgol F spection for the 'Care Support and in their last inspection in newydd was 'Excellent' and ntly, it is deemed that the neutral impact on the care Felinwnda learners to nearby Positive / Neutral Leadership and management In the previous Estyn report for Ysgol Felinwnda it was noted that the leadership and management of the school was 'Good', while it was judged that leadership and management at Ysgol Bontnewydd was 'Excellent' and Ysgol Llandwrog was 'Good'.
+Therefore, based on the outcome of these inspections, it is concluded that there would be a positive or at least neutral impact on leadership and management by educating Ysgol Feliwnda's learners in nearby alternative schools.
+Positive / Neutral Vulnerable groups, including children with Additional Learning Needs (ALN) Support is provided to vulnerable groups, including children with additional learning needs, in accordance with the Authority's policy and the requirements of the Additional Learning Needs and Education (Wales) Act 2018 as in every school in Gwynedd.
+Neutral A provision that at least equates to what is available to learners at the time (including those with ALN) indicators at Ysgo Ysgol Llandwrog. would be no impa ol Felinwnda, the same Therefore, based on th spection for the 'Standards' as Ysgol Bontnewydd and ais, it is concluded that there learners by teaching learners ive schools.
+Neutral